 100 hydrogen buses on Australian roads.
 It’s the target, at least for Phase 1, of the just established H2OzBus Project, which has the goal of exploring delivery of innovative and sustainable transport solutions in the country.

 Public transport operator Transit Systems group has announced it is joining strategic partners Ballard Power Systems, BOC Limited, Palisade Investment Partners and ITM Power in the project group.
-The partners have just signed a memorandum of understanding as a further step in evaluating and demonstrating the concept of hydrogen fuel cell electric buses for use in public bus transport in Australia.
+The partners have just signed a memorandum of understanding as a further step in evaluating and demonstrating the concept of fuel cell buses for use in public bus transport in Australia.

 H2OzBus Project, a network of partners

 In the framework of H2OzBus Project, ITM Power and BOC will provide the hydrogen production and refuelling infrastructure; Ballard Power Systems will supply the fuel cell system to be integrated into the electric buses supplied by supporting bus manufacturers (which are not specified so far); Transit Systems will maintain and operate the vehicles as part of their daily urban transit operations.
 Finally, Palisade Investment Partners will assist in providing funding and strategic financial oversight, for the Project.

 Hydrogen fuel cell electric buses for public transport has alignment to ARENA’s (Australian Renewable Energy Agency) key investment priorities in Accelerating Hydrogen and Decarbonising Industry, Transit Systems (part of SeaLink Travel Group) points out.